-- Shared association requires the use of a static WEP key pre-defined in both the client and access point. - Shared enter now - the size and format of the key determines how many characters can be entered in each field.
+- o Shared association requires the use of a static WEP key pre-defined in both the client and access point. - Shared

 Key source - Key entry required.

 A WEP Key text entry will be enabled for the above 'key entry required' cases.